-Whenever a context field or hint contains text it should be provided in either the source language, the target language or in English.
+When including text in a context field or hint, it should be provided in either the source language, target language, or in English.

-If a context field is provided as HTML it will is treated as a source and will be displayed in source-form.
-This is so that its possible to provide an HTML template for content creation requests.
-If you want to provide readable context it is recommended to send it as a regular string without HTML-tags and other formatting.
+If a context field is provided in HTML format, it's treated as source content and displayed in its source form.
+This allows the provision of an HTML template for content creation requests.
+For clear and readable context, it's advisable to send it as a regular string without HTML tags and additional formatting.

-Hints are a special kind of context that helps with things such as providing extra instructions for a field, limiting the amount of text or hinting about the word count.
+Hints are a specialized form of context that assists in various aspects, such as providing extra instructions for a field, restricting the text's length, or suggesting a word count.

-The word count hint is used for creatable fields to indicate how many words the finished text should be.
-The value is an estimation and the exact text may contain fewer or more words.
+The word count hint is particularly relevant for creatable fields, indicating the desired length of the final text in terms of word count.
+The specified value is an estimate, and the actual text may contain a slightly different number of words.

-Free-text is a hint that provides context but tied directly to a field.
-It can be used when special instructions are needed for a field.
+The "free text" hint provides context directly linked to a specific field and is useful when special instructions are required for that field.